Home ยป All Blogs ยป Salesforce User Stories in Action

 Development Team can use a pseudo-poker game to estimate (relatively) the size (story points) of backlog items.
 Examples of virtual games are:

-We will learn about User Story Writing and how User Story should be Prioritize.
-Best practices for User Story Estimation
+We will learn about User Story Writing and how User Stories should be Prioritized.
+Best practices for User Story Estimation.
+Please subscribe our YouTube channel to get notifications for video uploads.

 Amit Chaudhary